DOUINA-Mouhamed/my_learnC/README.md

 * Step 3 : You have finished your mini-projects, and now you can finally step into the ['statements'](my_learnC/02_statements) directory.
 This repositery marks the end of the easiest side of this repository and now you are truly starting to be a C amateur 😉.
 This directory is shorter than the last one but stay focus !
 After you are sure you've understood perfectly how ```if``` and ```switch``` statements works you can head to the next directory ['basicMakefile'](my_learnC/03_basicMakefile).

 * Step 4 : Before heading to the next exercices, you should complete the ```basicMakefile``` tutorial to understand how to make one, because you are going to write a Makefile for every next ['exercices'](exercises).

+* Step 5 : You're a rocket 🚀 !
+Now that you are able to write a short Makefile without even using internet or the man, you can head to the next exercices to practise even more ! ['my_ticket'](exercises/03_my_ticket.pdf) and ['my_temp'](exercices/04_my_temp.pdf) are the next exercises you should complete before starting the ```Part 2``` of your journey.